Printed Program in PDF (short)

 Oded Ben Tal, Kingston University, London

-David Dolan, pianist, Guildhall School of Music & Drama London
+David Dolan, Guildhall School of Music & Drama London

 Daniel Brown, University de Picardie